Steve Clevenger: Suspension

-On September 22, 2016, Clevenger tweeted that he thought it was ironic that black people were beating white people after a black man had been shot dead by a black policeman and that Black Lives Matter protestors as well as President Obama and all Black Lives Matter supporters should be "locked behind bars like animals," prompting an official response from Mariners GM Jerry Dipoto disavowing those remarks.
+On September 22, 2016, Clevenger tweeted that he thought it was ironic that black people were beating white people after a black man had been shot dead by a black policeman and that Black Lives Matter protestors as well as President Barack Obama and all Black Lives Matter supporters should be "locked behind bars like animals," prompting a response from Mariners general manager Jerry Dipoto disavowing those remarks.
 The next day, Dipoto announced that Clevenger was suspended without pay for the remainder of the season.

 Lancaster Barnstormers

 On July 21, 2017, Clevenger signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
-In 2017 he batted .293/.357/.366.
-He became a free agent after the 2017 season.
+In 2017, he batted .293/.357/.366.
+He became a free agent after the season.